R.A.P. Ferreira: Ruby Yacht

 Ferreira founded his label, Ruby Yacht (stylized as RBYT) in Milwaukee, Wisconsin.
 Named after the Rubaiyat of Omar Khayyam and Ferreira's grandmother, it is entirely self-owned by Ferreira and self-financed.
 Ruby Yacht was operated from Ferreira's record store, Soulfolks Records in Biddeford, Maine, which opened in April 2018.
 The store sells cassettes, vinyl, and CDs and mainly sells independent rap music.
-It is also the only record store in Biddeford, Maine.
+It was also the only record store in Biddeford, Maine.

 There are two other artists signed to Ruby Yacht, Ferreira's childhood friend and musician Safari Al and renowned Los Angeles recorder producer Kenny Segal.
 Ferreira hasn't signed any other artist, mainly due to indie rap's lack of numerous album deals and his personal beliefs.

 Personal life

-Ferreira is a vegetarian and currently lives in Nashville, Tennessee.
-He moved to Los Angeles with his friends and frequent collaborators Safari Al and Nedarb Nagrom in 2014 to be closer to his then-label Hellfyre Club and moved to Boyle Heights and later, a storage shed in Echo Park following the break-down of the collective and the label being made defunct.
+Ferreira is primarily a vegetarian but occasionally, in moments of weakness, eats meat.
+He currently lives in Nashville, Tennessee.
+He moved to Los Angeles with his friends and frequent collaborators Safari Al and Nedarb Nagrom in 2014 to be closer to his then-label Hellfyre Club.He then moved to Boyle Heights and later, a storage shed in Echo Park following the break-down of the collective and the label being made defunct.
 Ferreira moved back to Wisconsin before deciding on Maine after his first headline tour.
 Speaking on his move to Maine, Ferreira said, "It's far away from everything.
 I'm a bit of a wild person.
 I like to be free, run around, holler, do weird shit.
 I don't like people looking at me.
 I need space."
-He also said in an interview with Vulture that his marriage and his wife's pregnancy were big reasons for the move to Maine.
+He also said in an interview with Vulture that his marriage and his then-wife's pregnancy were big reasons for the move to Maine.

 Ferreira attended St. Norbert College in De Pere, Wisconsin, a liberal arts institution, studying philosophy.
 Ferreira dropped out of college after moving to Los Angeles, saying he was "trapped in college" to LA Weekly in 2013.

 Ferreira was married in 2016.
 In July 2017, Ferreira announced on social media that he had a son who was born in December 2016, later confirming in an interview with Vice.
+Ferreira went through a divorce that was finalized in 2021, which has also been confirmed via his social media.